AUA Summit - What is Kidney (Renal) Trauma?

 • Penetrating trauma – damage caused by an object that pierces the skin and enters the body.

 Any type of trauma to the kidney might keep it from working well.
-It’s important to learn about damage to your kidneys and get immediate care if you need it.
+It is of great value to learn about damage to your kidneys and get immediate care if you need it.

 What Happens Under Normal Conditions?

-Our kidneys are our body’s main filter.
+Kidneys are the body’s main filter.
 They clean about 150 quarts of blood daily.
-Every day, they form about 1-2 quarts of urine by pulling extra water and waste from the blood.
+Every day, they form about one to two quarts of urine by pulling extra water and waste from the blood.
 Urine normally travels from the kidneys down to the bladder and out through the urethra.

 As a filter, the kidney controls many things to keep us healthy: